Marketing Analytics Infrastructure

 The Mastery Cascade: A Holistic Progression

-// click any measurement to ignite its full causal chain in the sidecar
+// hover any tile to preview its causal chain — click to lock it in the sidecar

 I — Peripheral Awareness